 - Ensure important messages aren't missed by automatically routing them to the correct individuals or teams.

 Admins or users with custom access can auto-assign inbound messages based on specific keywords.
 For example, a hotel chain may want to create an assignment to monitor incoming social messages for the keywords "food poisoning" or "sick," and then automatically route those messages to the PR or crisis management team.

 Triaging with automation ensures timely replies by the right people in your organization.
 It also helps you categorize and track inbound and outbound messages (for more on this, see Add tags to track inbound posts and Add tags to track your outbound posts).
 Active automations continue to work even when you are not signed in to Hootsuite.

 There are three automated action types:

 - Inbox assignments - Automatically assign incoming conversation threads to specific teams or team members in Inbox.
 These assignments are only viewable in Inbox.
 They are handled and resolved within Inbox, and when they are, the actions are not reflected in Assignments Manager or Streams.
-Automated Inbox assignments can be applied to Twitter direct messages and Facebook private messages.
+Automated Inbox assignments can be applied to Facebook messages and Twitter direct messages, mentions, and replies.